 This page discusses the issues of using current transformers (CTs) in parallel.
+Below is a drawing that illustrates how CTs are wired in parallel.
 This is useful for the following:

 - Circuits 400A and larger typically use sets of multiple parallel conductors for each phase.
 See Measuring Parallel Conductors.